 Places to Pack/Hide Money: Your bra!
 H&M has inexpensive bras and bikini tops that often have an inside pocket built in for additional and removable padding.
 I kept extra money inside the pocket.
 If you go swimming you can wrap your bills up in a plastic bag and store them in there as well.

 Cigarette packs: Without taking the foil fully off the top of the box, leave some cigarettes inside then put some cash behind.
 To the naked eye, only the cigarette filters covered up by foil will be apparent.
+Did you know vaping your cannabis instead of smoking it also has its share of health benefits as well?
+There’s a lot of evidence that supports smoking just about anything, even a beneficial substance, can be harmful to the integrity of your lungs.
+Perhaps this is why so many cigarette and weed smokers are opting for the dab pen on top of smelling fresher and littering less.

 Note: When going to travel agencies to book hostels and transportation, they often prefer to deal with cash.
 Always have cash on you and stowed in separate places.